 - Extensive education and training

-- Focused performance measures
+- Focused performance measures (See Supply Chain KPI Dashboard)

 - Multi-site issues

 Unfortunately, some companies view ERP implementation as simply a software system and the implementation of ERP as primarily a technological challenge.
 They do not understand that ERP implementation may fundamentally change the way in which the organization operates.
 This is one of the problematic issues facing current ERP systems.
-I think the reason why ERP implementation fail is generally due to poor planning or poor project management, change in business goals during the project, and lack of business management support are the top three reasons for the failure of IT-related projects cited by IT managers.
+I think the reason why ERP implementation fails is generally due to poor planning or poor project management, change in business goals during the project, and lack of business management support are the top three reasons for the failure of IT-related projects cited by IT managers.
 I believe that the main reason why implement fail is not the failure of the ERP system itself but the usage of the ERP system.

 How to choose an ERP system?